Post Offices in towns and villages, mid-20th century

 In addition to the general work of the post office, cigarettes were available from a machine in the doorway.
 A packet of ten cost six pennies and a packet of 20 cost as shilling.
 This was in 1940-45, i.e. during the Second World War.
 It was felt important for morale that cigarettes remained easily available in spite of the rationing and shortages of most commodities.

-There was also savings stamps, but I never saw any.
+There was also savings stamps.

 Savings stamps could be bought in the Post Office and at school and then stuck into a book.
 When they reached 15 shillings they were exchanged for 1 savings certificate, redeemable for 1 pound after 7 years.
 This was in 1940-45, i.e. during the Second World War.

 Our local sorting office, which was a brick-built building with no obvious windows, was in a back street.
 There was no mechanisation: every piece of mail had to be scrutinised and sorted by hand.
-Our mail was delivered from our local sorting office and there were two deliveries every weekday and one on Saturday mornings.
+Mail was delivered from our local sorting office and there were two deliveries every weekday and one on Saturday mornings.
 There was no Sunday delivery.

 Although I never saw a village post office as a child I understand that they were small, sometimes small cottages and often built into larger houses.
 Their way of working had probably changed little from the early 20th century.